FrancisH-C/TSbench/README.md

 ipython kernel install --name TSbench --user
 ```

-Caution: Don't forget to reload the terminal!

 ## Installation

-Make sure to clone this repo and change current directory to the TSbench
+Make sure to clone this repository and change current directory to the
-directory.
+TSbench directory.

 ### Install all dependencies